format-message/format-message/README.md

 selecting among submessages for gender and plural arguments.
 The format is used in apis in [C++][icu-cpp], [PHP][icu-php], and [Java][icu-java].

-message-format-inline provides a way to write your default (often English) messages as literals in your source, and then scrape out the default patterns and transpile your source with fast inline code for formatting the translated message patterns.
+format-message provides a way to write your default (often English) messages as literals in your source, and then scrape out the default patterns and transpile your source with fast inline code for formatting the translated message patterns.